GulDmitry/phalcon-skeleton-application/README.md

 CLI modules have the same structure as MVC modules with one difference - tasks instead of controllers.
 To create a new - put a folder in `data/modules/` and define a name in the configs `modulesCLI` section.

 To use go to the root of your project and run `php cli.php`.
-You will see all available routes.
+As help you will see all available routes.

 Tests
 -----